-Whatever frequency is decided, add: Council reserves the right to inspect as it sees fit, eg in response to complaints from staff or clients been recognised from these inspections that SEV's are not generally a source of crime and disorder.
-Complaints against individual premises will be investigated and necessary action taken in accordance with the council's enforcement policy.
-Para 16.5 A fine is not adequate to prevent further breaches of conditions.
+Whatever frequency is decided, add: Council reserves the right to inspect as it sees fit, eg in response to complaints from staff or clients SEV's are not generally a source of crime and disorder.
+Complaints against individual premises will be investigated and necessary action taken in accordance with the council's enforcement policy. \$ \$ B Para 16.5 A fine is not adequate to prevent further breaches of conditions.
 There needs to be provision to restrict/revoke license.
-The proposed policy wording states: Breach of conditions or legislative requirements may result in formal action being taken by the Licensing Authority.
+16.5 The proposed policy wording states: 16.5 Breach of conditions or legislative requirements may result in formal action being taken by the Licensing Authority.
 Should such breaches be dealt with by way of Fixed Penalty Notice or prosecution through the Magistrates' court, then licence holders may be liable to a financial penalty.
 16.5 After 'Licensing Authority' add wording 'which can include revocation of a licence'.
 Formal action can include revocation of a licence.
 Councillor Denise Carlo I would like to give my support to the response to the SEVs consultation submitted by Cllr Lesley Graham please.
 See responses to Councillor Grahame's submission above.
-See responses to Counciltor Grahame's submission above.
+See responses to Councillor Grahame's submission above.
 Ann Ray I am very concerned about this draft policy and the lack of opportunity given in the consultation questionnaire for people to express their concerns about so many of the issues involved.
-I was delighted when Norwich was named as the best city in which to bring up a child, as I have two The consultation questions are attached as appendix B to the report.
+I was delighted when Norwich was named as the The consultation questions are attached as appendix B to the report.
 Two of the questions asked respondents for their views on two key areas of licensing - the house rules (Q4) and proposed licence conditions (Q6).
-A large part of the policy sets out the statutory Comments not specifically linked to proposed policy.
+Comments not specifically linked to proposed policy.